mohan3d/marketing-channel-attribution/README.md

 **NOTE:** Docker files is copied from this [repository](https://github.com/jeffheaton/docker-jupyter-python-r) and code taken directly from the tutorial with few modifications/fixes.

+## Motivation
+It was not easy to execute the code also some followers got issues running the code.

 ## Clone and build docker image

 ```bash